European maritime exploration of Australia: Dutch exploration

-A map of the world inlaid into the floor of the Burgerzaal ("Burger's Hall") of the new Amsterdam Stadhuis ("Town Hall") in 1648 revealed the extent of Dutch charts of much of Australia's coast.
-Based on Joan Blaeu's Nova et Accuratissima Terrarum Orbis Tabula ("A New and Most Accurate Chart of the Sphere of the Earth") of the same year, it incorporated Tasman's discoveries.
-Although the original mosaic was worn flat, it was reproduced in 1748.
+A map of the world was inlaid in the floor of the Burgerzaal ("Burger's Hall") of the new Amsterdam Stadhuis ("Town Hall") in 1648; this map revealed the extent of Dutch charts of much of Australia's coast.
+Based on Joan Blaeu's Nova et Accuratissima Terrarum Orbis Tabula ("A New and Most Accurate Chart of the Sphere of the Earth") of the same year, the map incorporated Tasman's discoveries.
+Although the original mosaic had been worn flat, it was reproduced in 1748.
 This reproduction was left in storage for centuries before being restored after World War II as part of the Royal Palace of Amsterdam.
-It was also used as the basis of another mosaic in Canberra, focused specifically on the Australian section of the map of the eastern hemisphere.
-Tasman's discoveries also subsequently appeared on the Archipelagus Orientalis sive Asiaticus ("Eastern or Asiatic Archipelago") published in the Kurfürsten Atlas ("Atlas of the Great Elector").
+This mosaic was also used as the basis of another mosaic in Canberra, focused specifically on the Australian section of the map of the eastern hemisphere.
+In addition, Tasman's discoveries subsequently appeared on the map Archipelagus Orientalis sive Asiaticus ("Eastern or Asiatic Archipelago") published in the Kurfürsten Atlas ("Atlas of the Great Elector").

-Mar di India, Jansson, 1650.
-This map was produced after Tasman's second voyage in 1644, but continues to show Dutch discoveries of the north-east and south-west of Australia unconnected.
+Map Mar di India by Jansson, 1650.
+This map was produced after Tasman's second voyage in 1644, but it continues to show Dutch discoveries of the north-east and south-west of Australia as unconnected.

 Maps from this period and the early 18th century often have Terra Australis or t'Zuid Landt ("the South Land") marked as "New Holland", the name given to the continent by Abel Tasman in 1644.
-Joan Blaeu's 1659 map shows the clearly recognizable outline of Australia based on the many Dutch explorations of the first half of the 17th century.
+Joan Blaeu's 1659 map shows the clearly recognisable outline of Australia based on the many Dutch explorations during the first half of the 17th century.